 Canon 800D versus Sony A6300

 The Canon EOS 800D (called Canon T7i in some regions) and the Sony Alpha A6300 are two digital cameras that were announced, respectively, in February 2017 and February 2016.
 The 800D is a DSLR, while the A6300 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Canon 800D and the Sony A6300 are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 800D – represents 100 percent across all the size and weight measures).